Lecture 16 Finger Exercise

 Note that this link will take you to an external site (https://shimmer.mit.edu) to authenticate, and then you will be redirected back to this page.

-Write a recursive function generate_paths(n) that returns a list of strings representing all possible paths in a tree of depth n.
-The paths should be generated in lexicographical order.
-For example, for n=2, the output should be ['00', '01', '10', '11'].
-Do not use additional imports.
+Implement a function powerset_binary_str(n) that returns a list of binary strings representing all possible subsets of a set of size n.
+The strings should be listed in lexicographical order.
+For example, when n = 2, the output should be ["00", "01", "10", "11"].